jsdealy/latin/miscellae/guideToLatinConversation.md

 He went to bed without
 his supper.

-To invite anyone to din-
+To invite anyone to dinner.
-ner.

 To invite anyone to
 supper.